2.12 billion reasons to look after your staff and customers

 Especially following new advances in dust measurement technology.

-So not only is ignorance (still) an illegitimate excuse, with new technology that provides you and your workers with real-time and highly accurate dust readings in any working environment, so too is blaming a lack of suitable technology.
+So not only is ignorance (still) an illegitimate excuse, with new real-time dust monitoring technology that provides you and your workers with real time and highly accurate dust readings in any working environment, so, too, is blaming a lack of suitable technology.

-Put simply, if you’re serious about running a business you need to be serious about protecting people from the dust dangers that surround them.
+Put simply, if you’re serious about running a business you need to be serious about protecting people from the dangers of dust inhalation that surround them.
 Serious about both understanding those dangers and then putting the measures in place to mitigate them.

 The cost of complicity